davidkimai/welcome-xai/README.md

 For questions, context requests, or internal coordination:

 - **David Kim**: [recursive.davidkim@pm.me](mailto:recursive.davidkim@pm.me)
-- **Caspian Keyes**: [via GitHub](https://github.com/caspiankeyes) or internal channels
+- **Caspian Keyes**: [recursivelabs.ai@proton.me](recursivelabs.ai@proton.me) or internal channels

-We welcome Palantir researchers to explore, audit, and fork from this joint hub.
-Each repository is engineered to align with operational interpretability, adversarial resilience, and safe system design goals at scale.
+> xAI is building agents that reason, adapt, and reflect.
+This index supports that mission by providing open infrastructure to accelerate reasoning audit, safety scaling, and cross-agent coherence.
+>
+> **→ We’re aligned with Grok’s goals: performance under pressure, clarity under compute, and safety at the edge of intelligence.**

 **→ Let’s build a safer, more interpretable frontier together.**